alinaali/Data-Science-I-Project/README.md

 # Data-Science-I-Project

 ## Missing Persons in the United States
-This project is from Data Science I course.
-It is about "Missing Persons in the United States".
+This project is about "Missing Persons in the United States".
+I have used R language to analyze data and to get valuable insight.

 ## Introduction